Carleton Sprague Smith: Career

-Smith was one of the founders of the American Musicological Society, providing much of the work for the inaugural meeting in New York City and served as that organization's president 1939—1940.
+Smith was one of the founders of the American Musicological Society, providing much of the work for the inaugural meeting in New York City and served as that organization's president 1939–1940.

 From 1939 to 1967 he taught music and history at New York University and in 1967 he became director of the Spanish Institute in New York.

 In 1940 he embarked on a tour of Latin America and surveyed the performing arts in South America as a representative of the United States Department of State and the American Council of Learned Societies.
 Based on his observations of this trip he published several articles on the state of music in various Latin-American countries as well as wrote an unpublished report, "Musical Tour Through South America, June–October, 1940."
 In 1943 Smith was appointed chairman of performing arts activities to the Office of the Coordinator of Inter-American Affairs.
 That same year he embarked upon a second tour of Latin America with joint sponsorship from the Office as well as the Carnegie Corporation of New York.
 During this trip he lectured in Portuguese in Brazil on inter-American affairs.
 (He also gave a series of talks in French for the Institute Français.)

 From 1944 to 1946 he was engaged as American Foreign Service Officer cultural attaché in São Paulo.
-During this time he lectured at the University of São Paulo, Fundação Escola de Sociologia e Política de São Paulo, and from 1944—1946 at the Instituto Sedes Sapientiae.
+During this time he lectured at the University of São Paulo, Fundação Escola de Sociologia e Política de São Paulo, and from 1944 to 1946 at the Instituto Sedes Sapientiae.

-From 1947—1958 he was an adjunct professor for the Institute of Public Affairs and Regional Studies for New York University.
+From 1947 to 1958 he was an adjunct professor for the Institute of Public Affairs and Regional Studies for New York University.

 Smith retired from the New York Public Library on February 28, 1959.

 Post-retirement activity

 Upon his retirement, Smith together with Ernesto da Cal, established the Brazilian Institute at New York University.
-Smith was director of the institute 1959-1961.
-From 1962—1966 he served as chairman of the Academic Committee of the Institute.
+Smith was director of the institute 1959–1961.
+From 1962 to 1966 he served as chairman of the Academic Committee of the institute.

 In 1961 he was appointed by President John F. Kennedy to serve on the Advisory Commission of the National Cultural Center, producing a report "What Goes Into the National Culture Center?"
 (The National Cultural Center was later renamed the John F. Kennedy Center for the Performing Arts.)
 In 1962 he testified before a United States Senate subcommittee on Labor and Public Welfare regarding a bill to establish the United States Art Foundation (eventually called the National Endowment for the Arts.

 Between 1963 and 1966 he served as a panel member of the U.S. Department of State's Office of Cultural Presentations.

 From 1965 through 1980, Smith was a visiting professor at Douglass Residential College, annually offering a course "Music in America."

 Beginning in 1984 and continuing in the 1990s, Smith was a Senior Research Associate for the Yale School of Music.